-The ratification of the appointment of Ernst & Young LLP, as our independent registered public accounting firm for the year ending December 31, 2021 (Proposal 2) is considered routine under applicable rules.
+The ratification of the appointment of Ernst & Young LLP, as our independent registered public accounting firm for the year ending December 31, 2022 (Proposal 2) is considered routine under applicable rules.
 A broker or other nominee may generally vote on routine matters, and therefore, no broker non-votes are expected to exist in connection with Proposal 2.
-The election of directors (Proposal 1) is considered non-routine under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore, there may be broker non-votes on Proposal 1.
+The election of directors (Proposal 1) and the approval of the series of alternate amendments to our amended and restated certificate of incorporation to effect, at the discretion of our Board, a reverse stock split of our common stock (Proposal 3) are considered non-routine under applicable rules.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore, there may be broker non-votes on Proposal 1 and Proposal 3.